Graviton propagator in de Sitter space in a simple one-parameter gauge: Graviton quantization

 These field operators satisfy the same equations of motion~(\ref{eom1})--(\ref{eom6}) as their classical counterparts.
 First-class constraints~(\ref{FirstClassConstraints}) are promoted to Hermitian constraint operators by substitutions in~(\ref{Quantization}).

 The constraints~(\ref{FirstClassConstraints}) of the theory are implemented as a requirement on the space of state vectors.
 It would be inconsistent with the canonical commutation relations to demand that Hermitian constraint operators annihilate the state.
-That is why constraints are implemented at the level of matrix elements, by demanding that matrix elements of polynomials of the Hermitian constraint operators vanish between physical states.
-In particular, for Gaussian states that we consider, it is sufficient here to require that all two-point functions of Hermitian constraint operators vanish,
+For this reason, constraints are implemented at the level of matrix elements, by demanding that matrix elements of polynomials of the Hermitian constraint operators vanish between physical states.
+In particular, for the Gaussian states that we consider, it is sufficient here to require that all two-point functions of Hermitian constraint operators vanish,

 for all physical states~$\lvert\Omega\rangle$.
 This requirement is implemented as a condition on the state vectors by demanding that four particular {\it non-Hermitian} linear combinations of the constraint operators annihilate the physical state (see~\cite{Glavan:2022pmk} for a detailed discussion in the vector field case).
 The structure of the state space satisfying these conditions becomes most transparent after decomposing the fields into scalar, vector, and tensor components and transforming to momentum space.
 We now turn to these decompositions before completing the description of the quantized theory.